NBN details commercial launch for FTTC services

 In total, the government-owned company now expects around 700,000 homes and businesses to be connected to the National Broadband Network with FTTC.

-NBN FTTC trials with retailers will begin in Coburg North in Brisbane in the second half of this year.
+NBN FTTC trials with retailers will begin in Coburg North in the second half of this year.
 NBN says it expects to launch commercial FTTC services for an initial 100,000 premises in the first half of 2018.

 NBN said that suburbs set to be hooked up using the technology include Burnside, Brooklyn, Coburg North, pockets of Collingwood, Cremorne, Richmond Carolyn Springs, Derrimut, Frankston and Williamstown in Melbourne and Alexandria, Botany, Caringbah South, Cronulla, Denham Court, Erskineville, Gladesville, Horningsea Park, Hunters Hill, Lugano, Mona Vale, Peakhurst, Revesby, Tennyson Point, Woolooware and Woronora Heights in Sydney.